ileka2468/JuicerScribe/README.md

 ---
 ## Contact

-For questions or support, feel free to open an issue on JuicerScribe (in the footer).
+For questions or support, feel free to open an issue on JuicerScribe -> [JuicerScribe Support](https://juicerscribe.com/support).